Sent by Francis Knollys, Buckingham Palace to Alfred Russel Wallace Old Orchard, Broadstone, Dorset on 2 November 1908.

 2nd Nov[ember] 1908

-I am commanded by the King to inform you that it will afford him much satisfaction to confer upon you the "Order of Merit"2 in recognition of the great services which you have rendered to science.
+I am commanded by the King to inform you that it will afford him much satisfaction to confer upon you the "Order of Merit"32 in recognition of the great services which you have rendered to Sscience.

 His Majesty trusts that this proposal may be agreeable to you.

-2. The Order of Merit is a dynastic order which is given in recognition of distinguished service in the armed forces, science, art, literature or the promotion of culture.
-It was established in 1902.
+32. The Order of Merit is a a dynastic order which is givenawarded in recognition of distinguished service principally in the advancement of the Arts, Learning, Literature and Science.
+It is in the sole gift of the Sovereign and is restricted to 24 members as well as additional foreign recipients.
+There is also a military division included in the 24.
+The order wasthe armed forces, science, art, literature or the promotion of culture.
+It was established by King Edward VII at the time of his coronation in 1902.

 Please note that work on this transcript is not yet complete.
 Users are advised to study electronic image(s) of this document, if available.